How Isher Judge Ahluwalia broke into the male-dominated, Anglicised world of economists

 Making it in a man’s world

 Rather than a boring tome on fiscal deficits, Breaking Through is the personal memoir of a Hindi-medium-type making it to the dazzling, Anglophone world of economic policy.
-Much before Kangana Raut had set the clubby world of Bollywood on fire, Isher Ahluwalia was breaking through in her own way, armed with as much verve (and much more scruples).
+Much before Kangana Rannaut had set the clubby world of Bollywood on fire, Isher Ahluwalia was breaking through in her own way, armed with as much verve (and much more scruples).
 Isher’s is the story of a woman making it in a man’s world – having to juggle the demands of academic research, raising a family, a high-flying husband, all while still relishing life.

 These, really, are the two themes of the book.
 The first, on the social world of Indian economist-policy makers, is a must read to understand the ideas that kept India poor through the licence raj (especially the 1960s, ’70s, and ’80s).
 It also helps identify the new breed of economic thinkers whose home-grown ideas have moved millions out of poverty since the 1990s.
 Isher is at the heart of these worlds, old and new.